For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 3. Leave your expensive clothes at home

 We're not going to pretend that people don't care how they look at festivals.
-Flower garlands, sparkly shorts and bejewelled accessories are what festivals are all about.
+Flower garlands, bold patterns and bejewelled accessories are what festivals are all about.

 But one of the biggest expenses of the weekend can be replacing clothes that get damaged.
-So, leave the expensive gear at home and go for some cheaper favourites.
+So leave the expensive gear at home and go for cheaper items.

 With limited security, it's also best not to bring your favourite trainers or jeans (or any of your best gadgets) in case they go missing from your tent.